vasavigh-2006/Flavour-Hub/README.md

 ## 📄 License

-This project was built as a final year web development project.
+This project was built as a 3rd semester web development project.

 ---